JayBeavers/Reflecta/ReflectaFunctions/README.md

 It's assumed that a higher level Reflecta Functions client library will hide this detail from the caller, instead exposing a simple function API that uses QueryInterface and sendFrame behind the scenes to make function calls appear local.

-For an example of this, see the [NodeJS client library](https://github.com/JayBeavers/Reflecta/tree/master/NodeClient).
+For an example of this, see the [node-reflecta client library](https://github.com/jaybeavers/node-reflecta).

 ## Release History